dask/dask/docs/source/resilience.rst

     (although still entirely accurate) result
-2. If the worker failed due to a bad function, for example a function that causes a segmentation fault, then that bad function will repeatedly be called on other workers, and proceed to kill the distributed system, one worker at a time.
+2. If the worker failed due to a bad function, for example a function that causes a segmentation fault, then that bad function will repeatedly be called on other workers.
+This function will be marked as "bad" after it kills a fixed number of workers (defaults to three).
 3. Data ``scatter``ed out to the workers is not kept in the scheduler (it is often quite large) and so the loss of this data is irreparable.
+You may wish to call ``Client.replicate`` on the data with a suitable replication factor to ensure that it remains long-lived or else back the data off of some resilient store, like a file system.

 Hardware Failures